 This Roman Village It comprises one hectare of extension in the place known as Venta de Veranes, it is located in a slope, half slope and about 150 meters above sea level.
-Its construction follows the canons of the time, as can be read in one of the information panels: "The house should be placed in a place higher and drier than the environment to avoid cracks in the foundations and to enjoy good views (...)
-In addition, you can surround (the building) of gardens, pomares or meadows ".
-These councils were strictly followed in Veranes, the panoramas are splendid and the ability to dominate the territory at a glance is exceptional.
+Its construction follows the canons of the time, as can be read in one of the information panels: »The house should be located in a higher and drier place than the surroundings to avoid cracks in the foundations and to enjoy good views (…) In addition, it can be surrounded (the building) of gardens, orchards or meadows ».
+These advice were strictly followed in Veranes, since the panoramas are splendid and the ability to dominate the territory at a glance is exceptional.
 This is another of the attractions of our visit, a unique location that helps us understand Roman philosophy.
-The little emperor of this farm he lived on agriculture and livestock, and his village dominated a beautiful sunny hill, which allowed him even the cultivation of vineyards, very rare in these latitudes.
-Those responsible for the landscape treatment of the site clearly illustrate its old agricultural use, with the planting of vineyards and other species that represent the crops of those times.
+The little emperor of this hacienda he lived on agriculture and livestock, and his villa dominated a beautiful sunny hill, which allowed him even the cultivation of vineyards, very rare in these latitudes.
+Those responsible for the landscape treatment of the site clearly illustrate its ancient agricultural use, with the planting of vineyards and other species that represent the crops of those times.

 The town is very close to the old Roman road that, coming from León and Astorga, went through the center of the region to Gijón.
-The location of Veranes, to the outskirts of the city (to 12 kilometers of Gijón), it obeys the exigencies of the time that we have mentioned: calm, sunny places, animated by the beauty of the surroundings and with abundance of water.
-Although in Asturias the romanization was slow in relation to other areas of Spain, in Gijón the Roman presence is more and more verified and better dated, with complex of great value such as the Valdés Valley hot springs or the fertile archeology of the Campa Torres.
-Specifically this hacienda (belonging to a notable owner who was surely called Veranius) was built on a primitive high-imperial settlement of great relevance.
-Throughout the fourth century after Christ undergoes various reforms and extensions.
-Currently, its conservation status is one of the best preserved in the North of Spain.
-In the site include the pool, mosaics, walls of four meters high, heated rooms and an extensive necropolis of medieval origin, belonging to the ruins of a Visigoth church.
-These medieval ruins were the only vestiges that were known in the area before the excavations began in the 80 years of the last century.
-After several decades of work, today it can be assured that Vernaes is the only village excavated in depth throughout the Bay of Biscay.
+The location of Veranes, just outside the city (12 kilometers from Gijón), obeys the demands of the time we have mentioned: quiet, sunny places, animated by the beauty of the environment and with plenty of water.
+Although in Asturias the Romanization was slow in relation to other areas of Spain, in Gijón the Roman presence is increasingly verified and better dated, with complexes of great value such as the Campo Valdés hot springs or the fertile archeology of Campa Torres.
+Specifically this hacienda (belonging to a notable owner who was surely called Veranius) it was built on a primitive high-importance settlement of great relevance.
+Throughout the fourth century after Christ, it underwent different reforms and extensions.
+Currently its state of conservation is one of the best preserved in Northern Spain.
+The site highlights the swimming pool, mosaics, four-meter-high walls, heated rooms and an extensive necropolis of medieval origin, belonging to the ruins of a Visigothic church.
+These medieval ruins were the only remains that were known in the area before excavations began in the 80s of the last century.
+After several decades of work, today you can make sure that Veranes is the only town excavated in depth in the entire Cantabrian Sea.

 What do we find in the village of Veranes?